fuulish/surf/README.md

 Option                             | Description
 :--------------------------------- | :----------------------------------------
-`-DENABLE_OPENMP=ON`               | Enable OpenMP support (on by default) `-DENABLE_OPTSURF=ON`              | Enable optimized surface calculation
+`-DENABLE_OPENMP=ON`               | Enable OpenMP support (on by default)

-The latest, optimized surface calculation is about an order of magnitude faster, and gave for all tested systems numerically identical results to the naive version of the code.
-It is not completely debugged, yet.

 Installation is currently not supported, just run the binary from the build directory.